MarsicoFL/Bats/BatNotes/19-10-23-Meeting.md

  - Sex balance.
  - Picking from different colonies.
  - Maximizing genetic diversity through a simple hamming distance.
+ - Check that selected bats are not related.
+ - Show it in two dimensional PCA.

 For this, we will use metadata file, and genenetwork.csv file, with the genetic information from the bats.